niartenyaw/dcos-docs-site/pages/1.13/security/oss/login/external-user-login/index.md

 ---
 layout: layout.pug
-navigationTitle:  External user login
+navigationTitle:  External User Login
-title: External user login
+title: External User Login
-excerpt: Obtain DC/OS Authentication tokens as an external user
+excerpt: Log in to DC/OS as an external user
 menuWeight: 10

 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-**NOTE**: Neither Mesosphere nor Auth0 receive or store user credentials from external users.

 # Login using the DC/OS CLI